-So the OA program ultimately asks us to make TWO surrenders, not just one.
-We need to surrender to our compulsive eating (we do this in Step One), but we also need to surrender to our self-will (or "my life run on my will", and we do THIS in Step Three).
-Unfortunately, many members of OA only make the first surrender and inevitably do not experience all the freedom, joy and serenity that the OA way of life promises.
-Because of not surrendering their self-will, they are often miserable and/or go back to compulsive eating.
+So the AA program ultimately asks us to make TWO surrenders, not just one.
+We need to surrender to our drinking alcohol (we do this in Step One), but we also need to surrender to our self-will (or "my life run on my will", and we do THIS in Step Three).
+Unfortunately, many members of AA only make the first surrender and inevitably do not experience all the freedom, joy and serenity that the AA way of life promises.
+Because of not surrendering their self-will, they are often miserable and/or go back to drinking.

-Then at the bottom of page 62, the authors tell us what we have to do in order to rid ourselves of selfishness:
+At the bottom of page 62, the authors tell us what we have to do in order to rid ourselves of selfishness: